Peer reviewed: Yes

 As this is an observational study, the findings reveal associations between opioid manufacturer payments and the volume of opioid prescriptions by individual physicians that may not be causal.
 However, the associations remain after adjusting for a range of physician characteristics, local sociodemographic predictors, and state opioid control policies.

 1. Lembke A, Chen JH.
 Use of opioid agonist therapy for Medicare patients in 2013.
 JAMA psychiatry.
 2016; 73(9):990-992.

 -- Ends –

-Interviews with lead author Dr. Theresa Osypuk: contact her at the University of Minnesota School of Public Health by email (firstname.lastname@example.org) or telephone (+1 314 817-6859).
+To speak with lead author Dr. Thuy D. Nguyen: contact her at the School of Public and Environmental Affairs, Indiana University, by email (firstname.lastname@example.org) or telephone (+1 314 817-6859).

 Full citation for article: Nguyen TD, Bradford WD, and Simon K (2019) Pharmaceutical payments to physicians may increase prescribing for opioids.
 Addiction 111: doi: 10.1111/add.14509.

 Funding for this research was provided by Indiana University’s Grand Challenges Initiative.

 Addiction is a monthly international scientific journal publishing peer-reviewed research reports on alcohol, substances, tobacco, and gambling as well as editorials and other debate pieces.
 Owned by the Society for the Study of Addiction, it has been in continuous publication since 1884.
 Addiction is the number one journal in the 2017 ISI Journal Citation Reports ranking in the substance abuse category (science edition).